-3 ColBERT term importance
+3 ColBERT Term Importance

-Our first research question focuses on comparing the term importance of standard IR models (e.g. BM25) with the term importance as determined by Col-BERT.
-With respect to the former, given that documents are (small) passages, term frequency is close to 1 for most terms.
+Our first research question focuses on comparing term importance in standard IR models (e.g. BM25) with term importance as determined by ColBERT.
+With respect to the former, given that documents are small passages, term frequency is close to 1 for most terms ($avg(tf) \approx 1.1$).
 Moreover, passage length does not vary much, and is caped at 512 tokens.
-Hence, we can reasonably assume that a term BM25 score roughly corresponds to its IDF - this might not be true for terms with very low IDF values, but it is a good enough approximation for other terms.
+Hence, we can reasonably assume that a term BM25 score roughly corresponds to its IDF - this might not be true for terms with low IDF, but it is a good enough approximation for other terms.

-For ColBERT, it is difficult to measure the importance of a term because it depends on both document and query contexts.
-We hence resort to an indirect mean, by measuring the correlation between the original ColBERT ranking and the ranking obtained when the corresponding word is masked, i.e. when we remove from the sum in Equation (1) all the contributions of subwords that compose the word.
-Finally, to compare rankings, we use AP-correlation4 τ{AP} [16], which is akin to Kendall rank correlation, but gives more importance to the top of the ranking.
+For ColBERT, it is difficult to measure the importance of a term, as it depends on both document and query contexts.
+We hence resort to an indirect mean, by measuring the correlation between the original ColBERT ranking and the ranking obtained when we remove from the sum in Eq.
+(1) all the contributions of subwords that compose the corresponding term.
+Another option would be to directly mask the input term, but we would loose the query structure.
+Finally, to compare rankings, we use AP-correlation2 τ{AP} [16], which is akin to Kendall rank correlation, but gives more importance to the top of the ranking.
 Values close to 1 indicate a strong correlation, meaning that the two rankings are similar, implying a low contribution of the term in the ranking process.
 Note that such measure of importance is query dependent: when the term appears in several queries, we consider the average as a final measure of importance.

 Fig. 1.
-ColBERT term importance (as computed using τ{AP}) with respect to IDF (standard term importance).
+ColBERT term importance (as computed using τ{AP}) with respect to IDF.